 The only thing that is 100% certain is death.

 You already inherited the worst disease the moment you were born.

-Would you rather settle with what’s comfortable and mediocre or would you rather go for thrill and fulfillment?
+- Would you rather settle for what’s comfortable and mediocre or would you rather go for thrill and fulfillment?

 Fear is not your enemy; it is your ally.

 Experience more of life by letting fear be your compass and always choose uncertainty and fulfillment over certainty and unhappiness.